Jorgect99/Twitter-Bot/README.md

  A bot in python that publishes a random frame of a random episode of the adventures of billy and mandy.

 -Twitter Account: https://twitter.com/Bot_BillyMandy<br/><br/>
+Use the cv2 library to cut the frame of the episodes, and the tweepy library for the publication of each frame.

 ![](https://i.imgur.com/yx0os3Y.gif)

 My computer is the host that publishes the frames.
 It does this using the scheduled tasks application of windows.